 Understand what users want from your website

-You need to understand what your audience came to your website for and what they want to leave with.
-Try to list the main reasons why someone would come to your website.
+Work to understand the reason your audience is visiting your website and what information they want to leave with.
+List the main reasons why somebody would come to your website.
 Is it simply for contact information?
 Do they want to see the work you've done to gauge whether you are a good fit for them?
 Are they looking for your latest products?
 Are they there to receive validation of your reputation after a recommendation from a friend?

-With a clear list of key reasons try to make it as easy as possible for your audience to achieve those goals.
+With a clear list of key reasons, ensure your website makes it as easy as possible for them to achieve their goals.

 Some additional points